Updated September 6, 2021.

 2. Development Services Fee: $6,000

-- This fee is payable when you sign the Franchise Agreement for the franchisor’s costs incurred in providing site selection assistance, layout and design assistance.
+- This fee is payable when you sign the Franchise Agreement for the franchisor’s costs incurred in providing site selection, layout, and design assistance.

 - Professional fees are for attorneys, accountants, or other professionals from whom you seek advice.